OPCFoundation/UA-IIoT-StarterKit/docs/discovery/README.md

-﻿## OPC UA IoT Toolkit – Discovery
+﻿## OPC UA IoT Starter Kit – Discovery
 ### Overview
-This document describes how to discover data with the agent.
+This page describes how to discover data with the agent.

 The command line parameters are:
 ```